 The life insurance industry in Canada is a trillion-dollar industry, and it’s growing drastically every year.
-As of 2019, 22 million Canadians own $5 trillion in life insurance coverage.
+As of 2019, Canadians owned $4.8 trillion in life insurance coverage and insurers paid $13.2 billion in benefits.
 But many people still don’t understand the importance of life insurance, or how it works.

 In this blog post, we’ll explain how life insurance works when provided by an employer as a part of a group benefits plan and the importance of owning life insurance to protect your family.

-Life Insurance, in general, is a way for people to protect their dependents against financial hardship in the case of death.
-A dependent is a person who relies on another, especially a family member, for financial support.
+Life Insurance, in general, is a way for people to protect their family against financial hardship in the case of death.
+The policy holder chooses their beneficiary (e.g. spouse, child) who would get a financial payout upon their death.
 Life insurance can help pay for a mortgage, child’s education, or even debt.

 How Does Group Life Insurance Work?

-In the unfortunate case of death, the amount of coverage that an employee or their dependents will receive is based on either the employee’s earnings or a flat amount.
-The choice is up to the employer, but they can also mix and match by specifying different amounts of premiums for different classes of employees.
-For example, an employer could specify class A to have coverage of 2x their salary, and class B could have a flat coverage of $50,000.
+In the unfortunate case of death, the benefit amount paid to the beneficiary is based on an employee’s earnings or a flat amount.
+The employer decides the option, but they can also mix and match by specifying different coverage amounts for different classes of employees.

 Things to Consider